prisma-collective/docs/content/processes/index.md

 ## Regenerative Process Overview

-DirectED operates through a set of interconnected regenerative processes that guide teams from early sensemaking to delivery and continuity.
+The Hub operates through a set of interconnected regenerative processes that guide teams from early sensemaking to delivery and continuity.

 The framework is designed to be: